A Founder’s Journey From Europe to China and Now to Canada — Lionello Lunesu, Defang Software Labs

-Before moving to Canada and joining Launch Academy, Lionello Lunesu worked in the Netherlands, Romania and China, launching tech startups, running software development teams and programming for Microsoft.
-Now he is on his new journey, building Defang Software Labs, a service for building, deploying, and managing cloud applications, with Prakash Sundaresan.
+Before moving to Canada and joining Launch Academy, Lionello Lunesu worked in the Netherlands, Romania and China, launching tech startups, running software development teams, and programming for Microsoft.
+Now he’s on a new journey — building Defang Software Labs, a service for building, deploying, and managing cloud applications, together with co-founder Prakash Sundaresan.

 Dropping Out of College to Develop a Startup

-Lionello left University to focus on the startup.
-However, finding new customers was a challenge.
-As two geeks without well-developed social skills and sales experience, sometimes they would spend two months without a new project and income until they found a new client.
-The help came from their first customer, who invited Lionello and his co-founder to a conference.
-One of the attendees, MaxFlight Corp., hired Mondo Bizzarro to develop a flight simulator and monster truck simulator for their motion platform.
+Lionello left university to focus on the startup.
+But finding customers was a challenge.
+As two geeks with limited sales experience, they sometimes went two months without a project — or income — until the next client came along.
+Help came from their first customer, who invited them to a conference.
+There, they landed a contract with MaxFlight Corp. to build a flight simulator and monster truck simulator for their motion platform.

 Relocating to China and Joining Microsoft

-Joining Crystal InterActive also opened a new chapter in Lionello’s life.
-As one of the company’s development teams was based in Romania, Lionello relocated from Eindhoven to Bucharest to supervise a team of 10 programmers.
-After five years in Romania, he moved to Beijing for similar work with a local development team.
+Joining Crystal InterActive opened a new chapter in Lionello’s life.
+Since one of the company’s dev teams was in Romania, he moved from Eindhoven to Bucharest to lead a team of 10 programmers.
+After five years, he relocated again — this time to Beijing — for a similar role.

 New Startup and New Challenges